 If you don’t want to darken your lamp, you should use the clear wax alone or use a spray sealant such as Rust-0lenum Clear Sealer in a satin finish.

-Did you see the before, during and after transformation of this Chest?
-You need to click here and check it out.
+Did you see this chest before, during, and after the transformation?
+If not, click here to check it out.

-More thrift stores finds and transformations can be found Here – Apothecary Cabinet & Here – Industrial Transformation.
+More thrift store finds and transformations can be found Here – Apothecary Cabinet & Here – Industrial Transformation.

 Just as a reminder, here is the before – the inspiration – and the after.